cad324/SURVE/README.md

 | Assess document | -250 to -500 |
 | Purchase of your document | % of revenue |

-These rewards amounts are only tentative and subject to change after consultation with Kin team and further analysis.
+These reward amounts are only tentative and subject to change after consultation with the Kin team and further analysis.

 ----